reine-ishyanami/gemini-api/README.md

 call `gemini-api::model::blocking::Gemini::new` to create a new instance of a blocking Gemini Api to chat with gemini.

-call `gemini-api::model::Gemini::new` to create a new instance of a blocking Gemini Api to chat with gemini.

-call `gemini-api::model::Gemini::set_system_instruction` to set a system instruction for the blocking Gemini Api.
+call `gemini-api::model::blocking::Gemini::set_system_instruction` to set a system instruction for the blocking Gemini Api.

-call `gemini-api::model::Gemini::set_options` to set generation config for the blocking Gemini Api.
+call `gemini-api::model::blocking::Gemini::set_options` to set generation config for the blocking Gemini Api.

+### feature `image_analysis`

+call `gemini-api::model::Gemini::image_analysis` to analysis a image with new instance of a Gemini Api.

+call `gemini-api::model::blocking::Gemini::image_analysis` to analysis a image with new instance of a blocking Gemini Api.